Parroting Trump, GOP primary losers cast doubt on elections - NewsBreak

 The primary losers have an obvious role model: Trump himself.

 After his 2020 defeat, Trump and his supporters lost 63 of 64 legal challenges to the election.
-Trump continued to blame fraud, without evidence , even after his own attorney general and election reviews in the states failed to turn up any widespread wrongdoing that would have any effect on the outcome.
+Trump continued to blame fraud, without evidence, even after his own attorney general and election reviews in the states failed to turn up any widespread wrongdoing that would have any impact on the outcome.

 This year’s post-primary election denial may be a preview for November, when Republicans face Democrats in thousands of races across the country.
 The GOP is expected to do well — an expectation that could set the stage for more false claims of fraud when some of those candidates lose.

-Note: This story has been corrected to reflect that Jody Hice is a current U.S. representative from Georgia, not a former House member.